 Many viruses are unable to survive long outside their host plant or vector and are rapidly killed by exposure to the heat and ultra-violet light in sunlight.
 However, some are robust enough to survive and be transmitted via pruning tools, and a few can survive composting.

 The host ranges of some viruses are very wide, others are restricted to a few closely related plants.
-Plants may therefore be infected by more than one virus at any one time.
+Plants may be infected by more than one virus at any one time.
 The symptoms that a plant shows are determined by which viruses are present, the relative proportions of each, the order in which they infected the plant, the plant’s natural resistance to the strains of the viruses, and the environmental conditions: some symptoms are temperature dependent, for example.
 Some viruses are symptomless, allowing invisibly infected plants to be reservoirs of infection.

 A note on virus names: Viruses are named according to the type of symptom they cause in the first host in which they were discovered, though this is often only the first of many.
 Thus Bean yellow mosaic virus actually infects a wide range of plants as well as beans; some are in the family Iridaceae, completely unrelated to legumes.
-To some extent the host range is determined by the host preferences of the vectors.